What is Reflexology

 Contact Suzanne for further details on 077 917 53 888

 When should I visit a Reflexologist?

 However, you could also benefit from a treatment when you are ill, stressed or just feeling ‘under the weather’ and run down.
 Reflexology can help to ease pain and balance the bodily systems such as endocrine (hormones), digestive or circulatory systems etc.

 What happens during a treatment?

 A first session lasts approx. 90 mins and includes a consultation where you will probably be asked about your medical history, diet, general health and any issues that might be bothering you.
 An exploratory session will then commence, where the entire area of both feet (along with the calves), are investigated for signs of imbalance.
-A record is kept of the information gathered during this session, which will formulate the basis of future treatments in the form of a treatment plan can be formulated.
+A record is kept of the information gathered during this session, and if required, a treatment plan can be formulated.
 Progress is evaluated regularly and treatment will be modified and adapted according to individual requirements.

 'Hands on ' time for each treatment lasts approximately one hour.